davidr9708/Colombia-s-children-undernutrition/Data set/README.md

 # Dictionary
 ## Data set description
-This data set has the undernutrition's situation of children younger than 5 years old for 2018 in Colombia's "departamentos"
+This data set has the undernutrition's rates of children younger than 5 years old for 2018 in Colombia's "departamentos"

 ## Variables description
 - **Departamento_residency:** Name of the colombian "departamento" measured